GabrielWasTaken/SevenX/README.md

     - `/history` - View your transaction history.
     - `/claim` - Claim 5 free SevenX every week.
     - `/request <username> <amount>` - Request SevenX to another user.

+### Branding

+If you want to make a fork please use another name and don't claim that your bot is the official SevenX bot.

+Consider contributing to the official SevenX bot instead of making a fork.
+If you don't like something feel free to open an issue.

 ## Contributing